skywind3000/vim-keysound/README.md

 # What is it ?

-This plugin can play typewriter sound in Vim when you are typing a letter. :zap:
+It's cool to play typewriter sound in Vim when you are typing a letter. :sunglasses:

 ![](doc/logo.jpg)

-You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really typing on a typewriter.
+:zap: You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really typing on a typewriter.

 # Installation